aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

 Indicates if the background of generated image should be transparent.

+**Remarks**

 The default value is false.
 That means the background of the generated images is white.

 **Returns:**
 boolean